Georgia Wrongful Death Law FAQ

 What is an Estate Claim?

 The victim’s estate can also bring an independent claim to recover burial expenses, any medical bills associated with the cause of death, and compensation for pain and suffering as well as pre-impact fright, shock, and terror the victim experienced prior to death.
 The estate claim is sometimes mistakenly overlooked by lawyers.
-Here’s an example of where the estate claim can be valuable: In 2017 we represented a woman in Florida whose father was killed after his pickup truck lost control on the road because a dump truck had dropped its load on the highway.
+Here’s an example of where the estate claim can be valuable: we represented a woman in Florida whose father was killed after his pickup truck lost control on the road because a dump truck had dropped its load on the highway.
 Our client’s father lost control and skidded into the very dump truck that had dropped its load on the road.
 The seconds between the time that the man lost control and the time that he knew he was about to die were important.
 That pre-impact fright, shock, and terror were all part of the recovery that the estate claim made.
 We successfully recovered several hundred thousand dollars for those precious seconds.
 That claim was brought by the estate, and was therefore separate and in addition to the recovery made in the wrongful death action.

 If the Estate is entitled to bring a wrongful death claim, the Administrator of the Estate will often bring both a Wrongful Death Claim and an Estate Claim in the same lawsuit.